theok2/escalate_fleet/README.md

 ## Usage

-The usage of
+The developed model can be used in two ways:

+1. The model optimizes which and how many of the vehicles, which were given as input, are used for fleet operation.
+This use case is particularly suitable for selecting the vehicles that best suit the user's fleet operation when purchasing new vehicles.
+2. The model optimizes the fleet operation for a given fleet and for future orders (day ahead operation) of the user.

-This data demonstrates the practical implementation of zero emission vehicle integration in freight operations, showing:
+This data demonstrates that the developed model is able practically implement zero emission vehicle integration in freight operations, showing:
 1. Feasibility of mixed fleet operations with current technology
 2. Trade-offs between operational costs and environmental benefits
 3. Infrastructure requirements for zero emission freight transport